 4. Decide how you will reward yourself

-The next step is one of my favorite steps – decide how you want to reward yourself when you achieve your goal.
+The next step is one of my favourite steps – decide how you want to reward yourself when you achieve your goal.
 Is it with a thing (e.g. phone, jewelry etc.) or an experience (party, exotic vacation etc.)

 Know what reward awaits also makes the goal getting process more fun and you will find yourself willing to take on challenges more positively.